itsnaaur/Premier-Cars/README.md

 Project Overview
-Project Name: Stock Management System Improvement for Retail Client
+Project Name: Stock Management System Improvement for Retail Client (PREMIER CARS)

 Purpose: Develop a more efficient and streamlined system for stock management, re-ordering, and dispatch processing using Liferay.